 In addition to financial aid and funding opportunities from the School of Public Health, Environmental Health Sciences MPH students can receive financial support from one or more of the following sources:

 - Teaching assistantships from Environmental Health Sciences or other School of Public Health departments

 - Research assistantships from faculty research grants

-Admitted EHS students are automatically considered for SPH Scholarships and support from the NIOSH ERC (U.S. citizens and Permanent Residents only).
-Teaching and research assistantships are determined by arrangement with faculty.
-Applications for the smaller scholarships depend on the sources; please inquire with the Graduate Program Coordinator
+Admitted Environmental Health Sciences students are automatically considered for School of Public Health scholarships and support from the NIOSH ERC (U.S. citizens and Permanent Residents only).
+Teaching and research assistantships are determined by arrangement with faculty and/or department.
+Applications for the smaller scholarships depend on the sources.

 Applications for the Environmental Health Sciences MPH program are processed through SOPHAS.
 Visit our Applications & Deadlines page to start the application process.